"

 First, notice a few things about the less-common notes (Example 1.4.1A, in black):

-• The only note value larger than a whole note is the breve, or double whole note.
+• The only note value larger than a whole note is the breve, also known as the double whole note.

 • A breve is worth twice as much as a whole note.
 This is not used very often.